· Grand Lake

 Aliases: Lulu City Trailhead, Milner Pass

 The alpine tundra is a harsh and fragile environment; it can threaten humans with severe weather, and humans can threaten it in return with the erosion caused by too many feet.
-Please be cautious during your visit.
+Please be cautious during your visit and stay on trails above timberline.

 Habitat: Lodgepole Forest; Spruce-Fir Forest; Alpine Tundra